taylorhakes/node-systemd-selinux/README.md

 All logs are in `/var/log/messages`.
 Check there if you get any errors.

 ### Customizing
 In addition to changing file locations, your app may need other permissions.
 The provided files are just the base.
-It is recommended that you put SELinux in permissive mode to start
+It is recommended that you put SELinux in permissive mode to start.
 ```shell
 semanage permissive -a nodejs_t
 ```